rubenerd/rubenerd.com/content/omake/hi-fi-build.md

 ### To procure

+* MiniDisc deck, ideally a cute Onkyo
-* Four track reel to reel, ideally with auto-reverse
+* 7-inch, four-track reel to reel, ideally with auto-reverse
 * Graphic equaliser, just for shameless visualisation
+* Self-hosted Spotify alternative, to publish audio behind a VPN